consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 * `expected_by` SHOULD contain a date before which the Authorized Agent can expect to see an update on the status of the Data Rights Request.
 This field should conform to the legal regime's deadline guidances, and may be amended by the CB or Covered Business according to those same regulations. `processing_details` MUST be updated to reflect the reason for this extension.
 * `processing_details` MAY contain a string reflecting the state of the Data Rights Request so that the Agent may communicate this state to the End User.
 * `user_verification_url` MAY contain a URI which can be presented in a User Agent for identity verification.
 * `expires_at` MAY contain an [ISO 8601]-encoded time after which time the **Covered Business** will no longer oblige themselves to record-keep the request under consideration.
+For requests which have been acknowledged and entered "in progress" state, the expected_at field MUST be provided int he status endpoint.

 [1]: `request_id` SHOULD be an UUID generated by the Authorized Agent.
 This `request_id` SHOULD NOT be taken as an assumption that the **Covered Business** has received and is acting on the request, simply that the "middle layer" between has.
 If the Data Rights endpoints are operated directly by the Covered Business, requests SHOULD pass immediately from `open` to `in_progress`.